 He didn't answer my question in his mind, but at least I knew that Jace wasn't shielded like Bella.
 Could that be her gift?
 A shield?

 Bella explained, "Well my dad realized the consequences of fraternizing with a human.
 He reinforced the 'no relationships with humans' law.
 He doesn't want any more abominations to be created."
-At the end, her voice dropped, and Jace bit the inside of his cheek as if recalling some distant memory.
+At the end, her voice dropped, and Jace bit the inside of his cheek as if recalling something from the past.

 "Your father believes that of you?"
 Esme asked gently, letting some of her shock seep through.
 Both Jace and Bella visibly softened under her tone, and I smiled knowingly.
 Esme just had that motherly effect to her, that made it impossible for anyone to be mad while with her.